 As a ProAssurance insured, you can—at your convenience—take any of a dozen seminars at no additional charge from the convenience of your device screen.
 Learn about enhancing patient safety and reducing risk while earning CME credit for successful completion of any program not previously taken.
 And you also may be eligible for a one-time premium credit per seminar up to a defined maximum, depending on the program through which you are insured, and the state in which you practice.

-Sign in to the secure portal to take any of the current physician online seminar offerings:
+Sign in to the Secure Services Portal to take any of the current physician online seminar offerings:

 Please note: You cannot receive premium credit for this two-hour online program if you have already attended the live version of this seminar for premium credit.

 Advances in medical technology can promote good patient care, but navigating laws and rules when delivering care via telemedicine, particularly across state lines, can be daunting.
 Physicians and other healthcare professionals should endeavor to build a system that makes good business sense and adheres to healthcare industry regulatory requirements while also upholding the standard of care.
 This session will discuss important considerations that should be taken into account when implementing a telemedicine program.

 A 2014 Loyola University Chicago School of Law study found that 88 percent of sex trafficking survivors reported healthcare system contact while they were being trafficked.
 This program focuses on the intersection of healthcare and human trafficking.
 Dr. Jeffrey Barrows presents the frequency with which those trafficked encounter healthcare professionals and indicators of human trafficking within the healthcare setting.
 He defines human trafficking, its scope, subtypes, and predisposing factors.
 The presentation concludes with a discussion of how a healthcare organization can prepare to respond when those who are being trafficked enter their facility.